Like 14th Century illustration and Japanese anatomical atlases from 1802.

 What kind of restrictions?

-Well, some countries say that digital reproductions have to demonstrate a minimal degree of originality, others say that there just needs to be demonstrable investment in the digitization.
-Many big players in the world of digitization—Google, Microsoft, the Bridgeman Art Library—argue that they own rights in their digital reproductions of public domain works, perhaps so they can sell or restrict access to them later down the line.
-We showcase material from institutions that have already decided to openly license their digitizations.
+Well, some countries say that digital reproductions have to demonstrate a minimal degree of originality, others say that there just needs to be demonstrable investment in the digitisation.
+Many big players in the world of digitisation – Google, Microsoft, the Bridgeman Art Library – argue that they own rights in their digital reproductions of public domain works, perhaps so they can sell or restrict access to them later down the line.
+We showcase material from institutions that have already decided to openly license their digitisations.
 We're also working behind the scenes to encourage more institutions to do the same and see free and open access to their holdings as part of their public mission.

 And you have a strong aesthetic line, as well.

 Yes, the material has to be interesting, of course.
 We tend to go for stuff that's less well-known, so rather than put up all the works of Charles Dickens, we’ll go for something toward the more unorthodox end of the cultural spectrum instead.
 For instance, a personal oracle book belonging to Napoleon or a 19th century attempt to mathematically model human consciousness through geometric forms.
-It's a sort of alternative history to the mainstream narrative, an attempt to showcase just some of the excellence and strangeness of human ideas and activity that exist "in between" these bigger events and works that seem to have woven the narrative of history.
+I guess a sort of alternative history to the mainstream narrative, an attempt to showcase just some of the excellence and strangeness of human ideas and activity "in-between" these big events and works about which history is normally woven.

 Is there anything you wouldn’t publish?

 I guess there's some material that's perhaps a little too controversial for the virtuous pages of the PDR.
 The racier work of Thomas Rowlandson or some of the less family-friendly works of the 16th century Italian printmaker Agostino Carracci, for example.
 Our most risqué thing to date is probably a collection of some of Eadweard Muybridge’s "Animal Locomotion" portfolio, which included a spot of naked tennis.